Xerophayze/Kokoro-Story/README.md

 - ✅ Install PyTorch with appropriate CUDA support (or CPU-only if no GPU)
 - ✅ Download and install espeak-ng automatically
 - ✅ Install all other required dependencies
+- ✅ Download the Rubber Band CLI and wire it up for high-quality pitch/tempo FX
 - ✅ Verify the installation

 **Supported CUDA Versions:**